-The overall impact to visitor use and experience under Alternatives A, B, C, and D would be long-term, negligible, and adverse.
-For Alternatives A, B, C, and D, the overall cumulative impact would be beneficial.
+The overall impact on visitor use and experience under Alternatives A, B, C, and D would be long-term, negligible, and adverse.
+For Alternatives A, B, C, and D, the overall cumulative impact would be long-term and beneficial.
 Alternatives A, B, C, and D would contribute imperceptible adverse increments to the cumulative impact on visitor use and experience.